My first thought, when asked to write about tipping on vacation at all-inclusive resorts, was “match, meet powder keg” — BOOM!

 - Know the resort’s policy beforehand.
 This is critical – if an employee could lose his or her job over it, please just don’t….for some it’s too much temptation, and no matter how well-meaning you are, you really could be doing far more harm than good.

 - If tipping IS allowed, keep it small.
-Unless you’re a member of the Rockefeller, Getty, or Trump family, you really don’t need to throw around Benjamins…..or Jackson, Hamiltons, or even Lincolns…….good old George Washingtons will do fine for your beachside or poolside attendant, generally one for every three or four rounds of drinks, a bit more frequent if they’re also bringing you food, or you’re part of a big group (which means more trips and heavier trays).
+Since many non-US destinations have a lower cost of living, you really don’t need to throw around Benjamins…..or Jacksons, Hamiltons, or even Lincolns…….good old George Washingtons will do fine for your beachside or poolside attendant, generally one for every three or four rounds of drinks, a bit more frequent if they’re also bringing you food, or you’re part of a big group (which means more trips and heavier trays).
 More frequently if you tend to be obnoxious when drinking, waaay more frequently if you are just an obnoxious person (no alcohol involved).

 - Keep it unobtrusive.
-Although many resorts won’t fire employees for accepting tips, it can still be frowned on, or cause problems with other guests (the non-tippers), so keep the hand-off on the down-low and it will be appreciated even more.
+Although many resorts won’t fire employees for accepting tips, it can still be frowned on, or cause problems with other guests (the non-tippers) or other employees, so keep the hand-off on the down-low and it will be appreciated even more.

 - Don’t forget those less visible.
-Tip your housekeeper a minimum of two dollars per day of your stay — daily is best as different employees work different days — and put it in an envelope with the words “For Housekeeping” on it so it’s clear it’s a tip and not some forgotten cash that they could be accused of taking.
+Tip your housekeeper a minimum of two dollars per day of your stay — daily is best as different employees work different days (the person cleaning your room when you check in is unlikely to be the same person cleaning your room when you check out) — and put it in an envelope with the words “For Housekeeping” on it so it’s clear it’s a tip and not some forgotten cash that they could be accused of stealing.
 If they’ve given great service (extra towels when you request them, extra bottled water, extra chocolates on your pillow, etc.), then add another dollar or two per day.
 Bonus points if you can manage to write “thank you for taking such good care of us” on the envelope in their native language (Google Translate can help here).